JamGrif/SQL-MusicDatabase/README.md

  The Windows application allows functionaility such as:
  - Viewing data in a table
+   - View the Album table
+   - View the Track table that has a foriegn key associated with selected Album table
  - Inserting new elements to a table
+   - Insert a new Album into the Album table
+   - Insert a new Track into the Track table with foreign key of selected Album
  - Deleting elements from a table
+   - Delete selected Track
  - Searching through a table to view elements of specified name
+   - Search for a specific Album name

 # Tools